patchamama/The-last-book-page/README-backend.md

 book_cover = serializers.ReadOnlyField(source='book.cover.image.url')
 ```

-after a lot of tests/debugs and the checking of the documentation was resolve with the line:
+after a lot of tests/debugs and the checking of the documentation was resolved with the line:

 ```
 book_cover = serializers.ImageField(source='book.cover', read_only=True)